eldimko/credit_calculator/README.md

 ```

 ## Stage 2:
+**Communicate with the user to get necessary values, do simple mathematical operations and output the result.**

 Prompt a user to enter their credit principal and choose one of the two parameters, i.e. the count of periods or the monthly payment.
 To perform further calculations, you'll also have to ask for the lacking value.